bitcoin-sv/bitcoin-sv/contrib/rpm/README.md

 The packages specified in the `BuildRequires` are specified according to the package naming convention currently used in CentOS 7 and EPEL for CentOS 7.
 You may need to change some of the package names for other distributions.
-This is most likely to be the case with the Qt packages.

 ## BerkeleyDB